IshaanDesai/coupled-heat-conduction/README.md

 The coupled macro problem can be run as follows:

 ```(python)
-python3 macro-heat-cond.py coupling=True
+python3 macro-heat-cond.py
 ```

-The coupled micro problem can be run as follows:
+For a coupled simulation the micro problems are managed by the micro-manager and it is the micro-manager which needs to be executed:

 ```(python)
-python3 macro-heat-cond.py coupling=True
+python3 micrp-manager.py
 ```

 ## Citing